trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 #### Generate Strong Passwords Online {#generate-strong-passwords-online}

-There are many websites that allow you to generate a secure random password including passwordsgenerator.net and the Lastpass tool.
+There are many websites that allow you to generate a secure random password such as passwordsgenerator.net and there are also tools built into many software password managers.

+- Password manager built into [KeePassXC](#keepassxc)
 - Passwordsgenerator.net password generation tool available [here](https://passwordsgenerator.net/)
 - LastPass password generation tool available [here](https://lastpass.com/generatepassword.php)